-If mixing is therefore improbable at EDC, another mechanical way of explaining the abnormal length of MIS20 is relative vertical stretching under changing stress conditions, i.e. alteration of the stratigraphic time scale.
-Although, given the location chosen for

-- the EPICA Dome C drilling, stress conditions should be (and are) essentially those of vertical uniaxial compression, Durand et al. (2009) indicate that the fabrics in layers of larger mean crystal sizes (about 6 mm) below 2850 m show signs of dispersion of the strong single maximum (which is the rule below 1500 m depth) along a weak vertical girdle.
-These changes might be the sign of evolving stress conditions near the bottom of the ice sheet, and were recently interpreted so, to explain anomalous flow below 2700 m (Drayfus et al., 2007) and reworking of culphate spikes below 2800 m under - 2700 m (Dreyfus et al., 2007) and reworking of sulphate spikes below 2800 m under increased recrystallization (Traversi et al., 2006, 2009).
+If mixing is therefore improbable at EDC, another mechanical way of explaining the abnormal length of MIS20 is relative vertical stretching under changing stress conditions, i.e. alteration of the stratigraphic timescale.
+Although, given the location chosen for the EPICA Dome C drilling, stress conditions should be (and are) essentially those of vertical uniaxial compression, Durand et al. (2008) indicate that the fabrics in layers of larger mean crystal sizes (about 6 mm) below 2850 m show signs of dispersion of the strong single maximum (which is the rule below 1500 m depth) along a weak vertical girdle.
+These changes might be the sign of evolving stress conditions near the bottom of the ice sheet, and were recently interpreted so, to explain anomalous flow below 2700 m (Dreyfus et al., 2007) and reworking of sulphate spikes below 2800 m under increased recrystallization (Traversi et al., 2006, 2009).

-As seen on the large scale map of the bedrock elevation in the vicinity of the EDC drilling site (Remy and Tobacco, 2000, their Fig. 4), the ice core location sits on a bedrock "saddle" at ca. 50 m above sea level, with a 400 m high promontory 15 km to the West and the abrupt flank of a 400 m deep valley, 20 km to the East.
+As seen on the large-scale map of the bedrock elevation in the vicinity of the EDC drilling site (Remy and Tobacco, 2000, their Fig. 4), the ice core bottom location sits at ca. 70 m above sea level, on the eastern flank (200-400 m a.s.l. ridge) of a major S-N trending subglacial valley, with a 400 m a.s.l. ridge 15 km across, on the western flank of the valley.
+The bottom of the central part of the valley is at ca. 50 m below sea level.
+The next 400 m deep subglacial valley lies about 20 km further to the east.

-In Fig. 7, we schematically show what might be the impact of a confining bedrock topography consisting of elongated valleys about 20 km wide and 200-400 m deep (Rémy and Tabacco, 2000) on the stress field and the ice fabric in the bottom ice of
+In Fig. 7, we schematically show what might be the impact of a confining bedrock topography consisting of elongated valleys about 20 km wide and 200-400 m deep (Rémy and Tabacco, 2000) on the stress field and the ice fabric in the bottom ice of EPICA DC.
+As the ice sinks passed the crests of the subglacial valleys, lateral compression on the sides of the valley will progressively combine with the vertical uni-